Templater User Scripts Obsidian

 external API.
 In a nutshell, the following will happen:

-configuration element will be set to the value of the title
+summary configuration element will be set to the value of the title

-element will be processed using a custom function
+config element.summary element will be processed using a custom function

-and will be updated with the actual summary of the movie.Our custom processing function is called getMovieSummary
+and will be updated with the actual summary of the movie.Our custom processing function is called getMovieSummary and takes as input

-the title of a movie and returns its summary, e.g., using the OpenAI
+the title of a movie and returns its summary, e.g., using the OpenAI API, as

 seen below.